hathibelagal-dev/instantpolyglot/docs/eng/Aromanian.md

 - Pronunciation of 'rr': Some dialects pronounce it as [r], others as [ʁ]
 - Treatment of unstressed vowels: Some dialects tend to drop them more readily
-- Lexical differences: e.g., "bãrbat" vs "gioni" for "man"
+- Lexical differences: e.g., “bãrbat” vs “gioni” for “man”

 Example of dialectal variation:
-- Standard: **Nu pot s-dormu** (I can't sleep)
+- Standard: **Nu pot s-dormu** (I can’t sleep)
 - Farsherot: **Nu pot si dormu**

 ## Orthography